rond4yvoo/WStone-Tracker/README.md

 Find duplicate .dds files in separate directories and pick one to keep.

-> WARNING: Whorestone Tracker is still under development and is not full tested.
+> WARNING: WStone Tracker is still under development and is not full tested.
 Any files deleted by the duplicate remover cannot be recovered afterwards.
 Consider making a backup before using this feature.

 ## Remapping